By Ashok Prasad, Founder, Niyyam

 Ask yourself:

-- Can I handle market fluctuations?
+- Can I handle market volatility?

 Role of SIP in Both Strategies